GMSA: Enhancing Context Compression via Group Merging and Layer Semantic Alignment: Experiments

 \subsection{Settings}

-\paragraph{Training.} GMSA involves a two-stage training process: autoencoder training and knowledge extraction fine-tuning (KEFT).
-We use four datasets: PwC~\cite{ge2024incontext}, NaturalQuestions~\cite{liu-etal-2024-lost}, 2WikiMQA~\cite{ho-etal-2020-constructing}, and HotpotQA~\cite{yang-etal-2018-hotpotqa} (For more details about the dataset, please refer to Appendix~\ref{apx:data_details}).
-Among them, we use PwC to evaluate the performance of context restoration, while the three QA datasets are employed to measure downstream knowledge application.
-We conduct two separate trainings on the PwC dataset and another on a mixed dataset composed of NaturalQuestions, 2WikiMQA, and HotpotQA.
-During training, we randomly sampled compression rates (i.e., 4x compression and 8x compression) for each training sample.
-Due to space constraints, detailed training settings can be found in Appendix~\ref{apx:imp_det}.
+\paragraph{Training.} GMSA involves a two-stage training process: autoencoder pretraining and fine-tuning.
+We use datasets: PwC~\cite{ge2024incontext}, NaturalQuestions~\cite{liu-etal-2024-lost}, 2WikiMQA~\cite{ho-etal-2020-constructing}, HotpotQA~\cite{yang-etal-2018-hotpotqa}, NarrativeQA~\cite{DBLP:journals/tacl/KociskySBDHMG18}, MultiNews~\cite{DBLP:conf/acl/FabbriLSLR19} (see more details on Appendix~\ref{apx:data_details}).
+Among them, we use PwC to evaluate the performance of context reconstruction, while the other datasets are employed to measure downstream knowledge application.
+During training, we randomly sample compression rates (i.e., 4x compression and 8x compression) for each training sample.
+We set the batch size to 32 and trained all models for one epoch.
+The learning rate is set to $1 \times 10^{-4}$ during the autoencoder pretraining stage and to $1 \times 10^{-5}$ during the fine-tuning stage.
+We train GMSA under two distinct experimental configurations: (1) We perform autoencoder pretraining on the PwC dataset to get \textbf{GMSA-AE}.
+(2) We develop the general-purpose \textbf{GMSA} for all remaining tasks.
+This is achieved through total training process: autoencoder pretraining followed by fine-tuning on a balanced hybrid dataset.
+This dataset is constructed by sampling 20,000 instances from each of the following sources: NaturalQuestions, 2WikiMQA, HotpotQA, NarrativeQA, and MultiNews.

-\paragraph{Implementation.} GMSA is implemented based on LLaMA-2-7B (Chat)\footnote{We use LLaMA-2 as the default base model unless otherwise specified, because AutoCompressor, ICAE, and Activation Beacon are all based on it, and they are all important baseline models.} and Qwen2.5-7B (Instruct).
-The maximum input length was set to 512 for PwC training and 3072 for NaturalQuestions, 2WikiMQA, and HotpotQA training.
+\paragraph{Implementation.} GMSA is implemented based on LLaMA-3.2-3B (Instruct) and Qwen3-4B (Instruct).
+Due to the GPU memory constraints of our computational resources, the maximum input length is set to 12K tokens for autoencoding training and 32K tokens for fine-tuning.
 To ensure fair comparison, all baseline results are obtained from our re-implementations based on official open-source code.
+All experiments are conducted on 8 NVIDIA H20 GPUs.